Austin police suspend use of 'less lethal rounds' after their use on 15-year-old girl

 However, he said it is possible the incident could have resulted in charges of official oppression, assault or official oppression against the officers.

-Garza said instead, he wanted to engage police and the city in a dialogue about the use of the weapons, which generally fire what police have called "bean bag rounds."
+Garza said instead, he wanted to engage police and the City of Austin in a dialogue about the use of the weapons, which generally fire what police have called "bean bag rounds."

 "It is the expectation of the TCDAO that the city will use this incident as an opportunity to examine and address its training and policies governing the use of shotguns with modified munitions," Garza wrote.